MicrosoftDocs/biztalk-docs/biztalk/core/walkthrough-consuming-wcf-services-with-the-wcf-basichttp-adapter.md

      In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, expand **WCFBasicHttpSendAdapter**, expand **Orchestrations**, right-click the **Microsoft.Samples.BizTalk.WCF.BasicHttpSendAdapter.BizTalkApp.OrderProcessServiceTypeClient** orchestration, click **Properties**, click **Bindings**, set **Host** to **BizTalkServerApplication**, and then click **OK** to save the configuration.

-### To test the sample solution with the WCF-BasicHttp send adapter
+## Test the sample solution with the WCF-BasicHttp send adapter

 1. In the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] Administration console, right-click **WCFBasicHttpSendAdapter**, and then click **Start**.